craftcms/docker/README.md

 COPY --chown=www-data:www-data . .
 ```

 This example uses the `craftcms/nginx` repository and installs the database tools to enable backups from the Craft CMS control panel.
+Note: These will be included automatically if using the `-dev` image variants.

 ```dockerfile
 # composer dependencies